 Okay, so I have some confessions and now’s as good a time as any to come clean.
 As some of you may know, I joined forces with an amazing image consultant, Chelsea Nguyen, and together we’ve launched a digital magazine.
 We ultimately envision developing an accessible online platform where people across the disability spectrum can collaborate, create, and publish professional publications.

 Now that my workload has practically doubled I’ve been asked what it’s like and how I do it.
-I thought the best way to proceed forward would be to go through my workflow and share some helpful tips.
-I’ll wrap up today’s post with some exciting news to share with you!
-But first, confessions:
+I thought the best way to proceed forward would be to go through my workflow and share some helpful tips:

 This blogging business is hard!
-Don’t misunderstand me, I’m not whining, although if I do say so myself I’m pretty gosh darn good at.
+Don’t misunderstand, I’m not whining, although if I do say so myself I’m pretty gosh darn good at.
 When I say “good at it” I mean whining not blogging.
-Not that I’m bad at blogging but I’m better at whining when I put my mind to it.
-However, whining is not the purpose of this post.
+Not that I’m bad at blogging but I’m better at whining when I put my mind to it.😆 Seriously though, whining is not the purpose of this post.

 - managing the website

 - and social media, just to name a few tasks.

 It was so exciting watching Bold Blind Beauty grow.
 With growth came greater responsibility:

 - not nearly enough time to visit my favorite blogs (because there are many and yes, I have a list)

 - curating relevant content to share on social media is ongoing

 - connecting with, scheduling and following up with featured guests is also ongoing